-The TMDL identifies Chocolate Bay as segment 2432.
-The TMDL further sub-divides the watershed for segment 2432 into one smaller assessment unit (AU) 2432-1.
-The TMDL for bacteria identifies the most probable sources of this impairment, including marinas, boat traffic, failing septic systems, treatment facility discharge of untreated waste, migratory birds, wildlife refuges, stormwater and other unmanaged animals.
+The Waters of the Upper Gulf Coast I-Plan identifies the most probable sources of this impairment, including marinas, boat traffic, failing septic systems, treatment facility discharge of untreated waste, migratory birds, wildlife refuges, stormwater and other unmanaged animals.
 Stormwater runoff in the watershed originates from regulated discharges from both Phase I and Phase II MS4s, and from non-regulated runoff.
 It also includes runoff from shorelines that flow directly into the segment.
 Stormwater must be considered as a point source, identified in a TMDL as a waste load allocation, if it originates from a city, or urbanized area.